josemperdomoz/FOSS-SDN-JMPZ/README.md

 Free and Open Source Software Project.
 The present repository aims to provide a meaningful text UI , graphical UI, and a network client-server implementation of a SDN Quantum Cryptography Application.
-THe program switches link ( with conventional encryption or Quantum Encryption ) upon user's signal.
+The program switches link ( from conventional encryption to Quantum Encryption ) upon user's signal.

 To run: